fultonj/dcn/README.md

 - All hardware is pre-provisioned.
 See [design example](design.md) for how many nodes and AZs are used in the example CRs.

+- Production versions of these examples should use a spine/leaf network

 ## Steps

 To implement the [design example](design.md) AZs are deployed